 Here's what's happening in the code above:

-2. Create a new context called AuthContext.
+createContextanduseStatefrom React. - Create a new context called

-5. Pass the context value as an object containing the state variables and functions.
+loginandlogoutfunctions to manage the user's logged-in status and token. - Pass the context value as an object containing the state variables and functions.

-6. Finally, export the AuthContext and AuthProvider so we can use them in other parts of our app.
+AuthContextandAuthProviderso we can use them in other parts of our app.

 Now we can make it so that any component is able to access the isLoggedIn,token,login, and logout values.